Mediaset España: 2009–present: Telecinco-Cuatro merger

-In 2022, after a bid for the 44% pool of shares it did not already hold, Italian Mediaset (rebranded as MFE — MediaForEurope) completed the takeover of Mediaset España, ending up with roughly a 83% of shares of the company, with the following stated goal being the full merger of Spanish operations with the Milan-based company.
+In 2022, after a bid for the 44% pool of shares it did not already hold, MFE — MediaForEurope (the former "Mediaset Group") completed the takeover of Mediaset España, ending up with roughly a 83% of shares of the company, with the following stated goal being the full merger of Spanish operations with the Milan-based company.

 In November 2022, Mediaset España disclosed a restructuring of its senior management, with the appointment of Alessandro Salem and Massimo Musolino as the company's new CEOs, respectively tasked with the areas of Advertising, and Management & Operations, as well as the delegation of certain executive powers in the area of External & Institutional Relations to chairman Borja Prado.